 I am passionate about helping my students be the best they can be.
 Whether it's a subject in school, a college entrance exam, or a class assignment, I strive to ensure my students perform to the highest standard.
-I have been tutoring in one form or another for over thirteen years, and bring a wide array of experience to the table.
-I have a BA in Political Science and a JD, so I'm very familiar with a variety of subjects, and recognize that everyone learns a little bit differently.
+I have been a tutor for over fifteen years, and bring a wide array of experience to the table.
+I have a BA in Political Science and a Jurisdoctorate, I'm very familiar with a variety of subjects, and I recognize that everyone learns a little bit differently.

-Florida Coastal School of Law - PhD, Law
+Graduate Degree: Florida Coastal School of Law - PHD, Law

 High School English